GemsGame/unlocker/README.md

-### How you can find bitcoins and became millionaire?
+### How you can find bitcoins and became a millionaire?
 It's easy!
 ```
 npm install
 npm link